Best Investing Apps for Beginners 2026: 10 Picks That Actually Deliver ROI

 - Auto-Stash recurring investment feature

-- Smart Portfolio (automated, managed option)
+- Smart Portfolio (managed option)

 - Retirement accounts (IRA)

-- Financial education articles and guidance
+- Financial education content and guidance

 Pricing: